tomzaz/cv/README.md

 # cv

-Welcome to my Github page.
-Please find my resume included in this directory.
+Welcome!
+Please see my resume included in this directory (above).

 Have a great day!